fbpx

 I considered these two variations in great conclusion that strengthening interpersonal relationships and a steady connection with something greater than ourselves are the two most important pillars of human happiness.

-It’s all about “connection,” roughly.
-Many connections between them.
-Relationship with the cosmos.
-In the interim, I discovered that specific things manifest most easily when we maintain our connections with one another and the universe.
-I began learning about the laws of the universe and invested a lot of energy in helping one another and the universe.
-In actuality, this has become the main reason for my existence.
+It’s essentially about “connection.”
+There are numerous connections among them, including their relationship with the cosmos.
+Along the way, I realized that certain things manifest more readily when we maintain our connections with each other and the universe.
+I started studying the laws of the universe and devoted a lot of energy to assisting one another and the universe.
+In fact, this has become the primary purpose of my existence.

 The power of gratitude and connecting with the source

 Do a simple hand gesture of gratitude for the smooth water coming from the tap.
-Many people spend six hours a day only to get a little amount of water, and other people even succumb to thirst.
-Be appreciative of the light you can turn on with a simple flick.
-Vast portions of the planet should survive without electric power!
-Say “thank you” for the variety of meals you have access to every day; many people rely on one meager meal per afternoon or are genuinely starving.
+Many individuals spend up to six hours a day just to access a small amount of water, while others even perish from thirst.
+Be grateful for the light you can easily switch on with a flick.
+Large parts of the world have to get by without electricity!
+Give thanks for the variety of meals you have access to each day; many people rely on one scanty meal per day or are truly starving.

 This world offers so much to celebrate.